-The Office of Student Affairs (OSA) provides comprehensive services that meet the needs of prospective and current students, and alumni regarding all matriculation matters.
-Because of the Law Center's commitment to admitting a diverse student body, with different socio-economic and educational backgrounds, OSA has adopted policies and services that identify, attract, and serve the broadest prospective applicant pool.

-The professionals in this area also recognize the need to maintain admission standards at a level commensurate with the demands of a quality legal education.
-Working directly with the Chancellor, Vice Chancellors, and law faculty, the Vice Chancellor for Academic and Student Affairs and office support staff are responsible for maintaining the following:
+The Office of Student Affairs (OSA) provides comprehensive services that address the needs of prospective and current students regarding various matriculation matters.
+Because of the Law Center's commitment to admitting a diverse student body, with different socio-economic and educational backgrounds, OSA has adopted policies and services that identify, attract, and serve the broadest prospective applicant pool while maintaining admissions standards that ensure a quality legal education.
+Working directly with the Chancellor, other administrators and law faculty, the Office of Student Affairs is responsible for the following: